 Dr Ball is a primary health care researcher with clinical experience in nutrition and exercise physiology.
 She is an NHMRC Early Career Research Fellow at Griffith University (until 2019); an Adjunct Senior Research Fellow at University of Queensland and Visiting Research Scholar at the University of Cambridge (UK).

 Dr Jena Buchan

-Dr Jena Buchan is an Accredited Exercise Physiologist and academic in the School of Allied Health Sciences.
+Dr Jena Buchan is an Accredited Exercise Physiologist and academic in the School of Health Sciences and Social Work.
 Her research and clinical practice interest centres on the physical and psychosocial effects of exercise in the oncology setting.

 Dr Nicola Burton